-Over a quarter of a century ago, SCHS held its first Extravaganza to celebrate our heritage and to provide a venue to share with our friends and neighbors the crafts and skills of the Steele County community.
-Join SCHS for our 32nd Annual Extravaganza being held July 15th in the Village of Yesteryear.
+More than three decades ago ago, SCHS held its first Extravaganza to celebrate local heritage and to provide a venue to share with friends and neighbors the crafts and skills of the Steele County community.
+Join SCHS for its 34th Annual Extravaganza being held Sept.
+20 in the Village of Yesteryear.
 Admission is FREE.
 Flag raising by the VFW Honor Guard and singing of the National Anthem by Ryan Gillespie will take place at 12:00 noon in the Village circle.

-Throughout the day buy your fill of Sloppy Joes, locally-made brats, pork burgers, Buchti, ice cream, pie and old fashioned soda floats.
-Don’t miss out on the freshly baked buchti, available in the General Store.
+Throughout the day buy your fill of Sloppy Joes, hot dogs, ice cream, and old fashioned soda.
+Don’t miss out on the freshly baked buchti sold on the south porch of the General Store.

 A new addition to the Extravaganza this year is the SCHS Vintage Sale.
 There will be a wide range items available -- antiques, dinnerware, furniture, art and more.
-The sale will be set up on the south side of the Village between the Carriage House and Print Shop.
+The sale will be set up on the south side of the General Store.
 All proceeds from this fundraising event benefit our hands-on educational programming and exhibitions.

-Extravaganza is held in the Village of Yesteryear, 1448 Austin Road, located on the southeast corner of the Steele County fairgrounds.
-The event runs from 12:00 noon to 4:00 PM.
-Exhibits include a 19-structure pioneer village featuring the 1868-69 Dunnell House, Carriage House, Print Shop, Schoolhouse, General Store, Saco Church, Firehall, two cabins, a train depot and caboose, Gus’ Station, Blacksmith Shop, the original Owatonna Town Hall, and a Museum of Professions.
+Exhibits include a 19-structure pioneer village featuring the 1868-69 Dunnell House, Carriage House, Print Shop, Schoolhouse, General Store, Saco Church, Fire Hall, two cabins, a train depot and caboose, Gus’ Station, Blacksmith Shop, the original Owatonna Town Hall, and a Museum of Professions.
 There will also be FREE admission to the History Center located at 1700 Austin Road.
-The History Center is currently featuring two exhibits: Over Here, Over There: The Great War, and Toys and Play, 1070s to Today.
+The History Center is currently featuring two exhibits: American Legion: A Powerful Factor for Good, and Country Schools: The Beating Heart of the Rural Community.

-Make the Steele County Historical Society’s Extravaganza your destination Sunday, July 15th for some old fashioned family fun!
+Make the Steele County Historical Society’s Extravaganza your destination Sunday, Sept.
+20 for some old fashioned family fun!
 Delayed from July because of the Covid-19 concerns.

 The Steele County Historical Society operates the Village of Yesteryear May 1st through September 30th with guided tours offered at 1:30 PM Tuesday through Sunday.
 Adults $5, children ages 7-16 $3.00, children 6 and under accompanied by an adult, free.
 Group tours, and other tour times are available by appointment.
-The History Center is open Tuesday, Wednesday, and Friday from 10 AM-4 PM, Thursday from 10 AM- 8 PM, and Saturday from 10 AM-3 PM.
+The History Center is open Tuesday through Friday from 10 AM-4 PM, and Saturday from 10 AM-3 PM.
 Admission to the History Center is adults $5, children ages 7-16 $3.00, children 6 and under accompanied by an adult, free—receive a $2 discount if you tour the Village and visit the History Center.
 SCHS members get free admission to the History Center.
 For more information visit us on Facebook, call 507-451-1420, or visit our website www.steelehistorymuseum.org.